RasaHQ/rasa-custom-printer-component/readme.md

 > rasa shell
 ```

-Now that we're in the shell we can talk to our system and observe what comes out.
+When you now talk to the assistant you'll see extra printed lines appear.
 When
 we type `hello there` you should see the following messages being printed.

 ### `printer.Printer` with alias `after tokenizer`